10 Tips For Spotting Water Damage When Buying

 As such, getting a pre-purchase plumbing inspection is essential.

-9) Sound of running water
+9. Sound of dripping or running water

 One sign of water damage that often goes unnoticed, is the sound.